Skip to main navigation Skip to main content

 “In this jar are stones that represent power.
 People can have power over other people because they are stronger, know more, are older, have more money etc. How many stones would you give [child]?
 How many stones would you give to [child with harmful sexual behaviours]?”

-Use the Developmental and Harmful Sexual Behaviour Continuum at a Glance resource to might help you understand what is expected and/or age appropriate sexual exploration is and what is concerning.
+Use the Developmental and Harmful Sexual Behaviour Continuum at a Glance resource to help you understand what is expected and/or age appropriate sexual exploration and what is concerning.
 Let’s go over it together so we are both clear about the worries we currently have.”

 Be curious about the parents’ relationship with their children.